 Indemnity Insurance for Locums

 Most practices have the facility to indemnify named personnel, depending on the reason for the cover.
 This can cover locums provided that the locum’s details are phoned through to the Insurer for the period of cover.

-Whenever you undertake a locum position, it is important that you confirm that you have insurance cover or where necessary it has been arranged for you by the practice.
+Whenever you undertake a locum position, it is important that you confirm that you have insurance cover, or where necessary, it has been arranged for you by the practice.

 While we have many years’ experience in recruitment, we are not financial or tax specialists and would always recommend seeking professional advice.

 Putting in the work to establish yourself as a self-employed locum vet or veterinary nurse is time well invested.
 Our veterinary recruitment agency has worked with a number of new self-employed vets so if you have any questions, need any advice, or just need pointing in the right direction, then please contact us.